termermc/Twister/README.md

  ```

 # How do I build it?
-To build Twister, you must include Zip4J (http://www.lingala.net/zip4j/) and SparkJava (https://github.com/perwendel/spark) in the build path, and then build as a runnable jar.
+To build Twister, you must include [Zip4J](http://www.lingala.net/zip4j/) and [SparkJava](https://github.com/perwendel/spark) in the classpath, and then build as a runnable jar.

 NOTE: It is recommended that you use maven to include Spark, as it will automatically download spark dependencies.

+NOTE: To build the current indev version (0.3) you will need to include [UniversalDB](https://github.com/TermerMC/UniversalDB) in the classpath, as well as all the other libraries listed above.

 # How do I create a module?
 An example module can be found at https://github.com/termermc/ExampleTwisterModule with instructions on how to build and API examples.